joeldg/bowhead/README.md

 UPDATE FOR BITFINIX ISSUES (12/23/2017):
-ADDED IN https://github.com/ccxt/ccxt instead of custom wrapping all the api's Currently refactorng all of the code to use models for the database, ccxt for doing buys and sells and so forth.
+ADDED IN https://github.com/ccxt/ccxt and Coinigy, instead of custom wrapping all the api's Currently refactorng all of the code to use models for the database, ccxt for doing buys and sells and so forth.
 Adding in data seeds so strategies can be used right off the bat.